Biochar application to soils

 1

-Project Developers shall fill in the Riverse Biochar application to soils risk evaluation, to evaluate the identified environmental and social risks of projects.
+Project Developers shall fill in the Rainbow Biochar application to soils risk assessment, to evaluate the identified environmental and social risks of projects.
 The identified risks include:

 • Heavy metal or other pollutants in biochar applied to agricultural soils